 The NASA-Apple connection

-The Macintosh Portable wasn’t the only piece of Apple gear the Atlantis crew carried.
-They also wore custom WristMac watches, pre-Apple Watch wearables that transferred data to the Mac using its serial port.
+The Macintosh Portable wasn’t the only piece of consumer gear the Atlantis crew carried.
+They also wore custom Seiko WristMac watches, pre-Apple Watch wearables that transferred data to the Mac using its serial port.

 “NASA images are quite extraordinary,” Apple design chief Jony Ive told Wallpaper in 2016.
 “We were poring over [some] one day and noticed an iPod on the dashboard, resting up there.
 I thought that was so funny — it was both humbling and humorous.”